 I won’t get into the whole propaganda, but it is an entire and carefully orchestrated campaign by the Soybean Industry.
 Coconut and palm oil is the victim of an 80’s smear campaign against tropical oil producers, an attempt by domestic oil producers to eliminate the competition.
-According to Bruce Fife, C.N., N.D., author of
+According to Bruce Fife, C.N., N.D., author of "The Coconut Miracle"

 , they capitalize on the public’s fear of saturated fat and its association with heart disease.

 O.k. most people correlate the words “saturated fat” with “heart disease”, right?

 Another reason people believe this oil must be bad for you is misguided association: coconut is a saturated fat and "saturated fats are bad for you."
 Dietary guidelines inevitably fail to distinguish between different kinds of saturated fats and insist that saturated fats (meaning all saturated fats) are harmful.

 This is not just misleading.
 It is bad science.
 Leading scientists now recognize that just as there is good cholesterol, there are also good saturated fats.